It's time to win back Net Neutrality!

 What is going on with Net Neutrality?

 The Obama FCC issued the Open Internet Order in 2015, establishing net neutrality protections, but it was repealed in 2017 by Trump’s FCC Chair, Ajit Pai.
 This move put corporate gatekeepers back in control of what we can and can’t access online.
 When the Biden FCC became fully staffed in 2023, Chair Jessica Rosenworcel immediately announced plans to restore net neutrality protections.
-The FCC has filed a Notice of Proposed Rulemaking (NPRM) and is currently seeking comment on the proposed rule.
+The FCC voted to restore net neutrality on April 25, 2024 in a huge victory for grassroots action takers and defenders of the Internet.
+The policy however, has not taken effect yet due to attacks from Big Telecom industry lawsuits.

 Why do we need Net Neutrality?

 Despite the telecom-backed myth that there weren’t any consequences to the 2017 repeal of net neutrality, the reality is that there is a greater need for these protections than ever before.
 ISPs have made it clear that unless these rules are in place, they will do what’s best for their bottom line even when it puts people in danger – like in 2018 when Verizon throttled traffic for California firefighters during massive wildfires.
 ISPs have also excluded poor, rural, and communities of color from broadband expansion, and have charged bogus fees and forced customers to watch advertisements in order to get online.
 And as the COVID-19 pandemic spread across the U.S., people were at the mercy of Internet companies to get online to work, go to school, and access lifesaving information.
-Repealing net neutrality has given Internet providers the power to decide whether we can get online or not.
+Repealing net neutrality gave Internet providers the power to decide whether we can get online or not.
+Under net neutrality, Internet providers face regulation from the FCC and will be forced to abide by certain practices and stop their worst abuses.

-How can Net Neutrality help rein in Big Tech?
+How does Net Neutrality help rein in Big Tech?

-Without net neutrality, it’s only a matter of time before telecom giants like AT&T, Verizon, and T-Mobile start cutting deals with companies like Google (YouTube), Spotify, and Instagram to prioritize their services or exempt them from arbitrary data caps.
-That will only entrench the monopoly power of these giants, making it nearly impossible for new or alternative platforms to succeed, and leaving us all at the mercy of these few, powerful companies.
+Without net neutrality, there was nothing stopping telecom giants like AT&T, Verizon, and T-Mobile from cutting deals with companies like Google (YouTube), Spotify, and Instagram to prioritize their services or exempt them from arbitrary data caps.
+This would have only entrenched the monopoly power of these giants, making it nearly impossible for new or alternative platforms to succeed, and leaving us all at the mercy of these few, powerful companies.

 Why do artists and creators care about Net Neutrality?

-Artists know that if Big Telecom giants squeeze access fees from Big Tech companies, these monopolies will put corporate profits before struggling artists, and force artists to cover those costs.
-And smaller, more independent platforms that actually cater to artists’ needs could shut down entirely.
-Fees like this are so high in South Korea that Twitch is shutting down there because it became too expensive to operate.
+Artists know that if Big Telecom giants had the power to squeeze access fees from Big Tech companies, these monopolies would have put corporate profits before struggling artists, and forced artists to cover those costs.
+And smaller, more independent platforms that actually cater to artists’ needs could have shut down entirely.
+Fees like this are so high in South Korea that Twitch shut down there because it became too expensive to operate.
 Now more than ever, artists and creative workers need new indie outlets and platforms, and net neutrality will help build those alternative options.

 What’s happening now?